ballerina-platform/ballerina-dev-website/learn/references/cli-documentation/grpc.md

 generated.

 `-- proto-path` - Path to a directory in which to look for '.proto' files when resolving import directives.
 If omitted, the current directory is used.
-The '.proto' file specified in 'input', must reside in 'proto-path' so that the compiler can determine its canonical name.
+The '.proto' file specified in the 'input' must reside in the 'proto-path' so that the compiler can determine its canonical name.

 ## Sample

-The below example shows how you can generate Ballerina source code from the following Protocol Buffers definition (in the `helloworld.proto` file).
+The example below shows how you can generate Ballerina source code from the following Protocol Buffers definition (in the `helloworld.proto` file).

 ```proto
 syntax = "proto3";